-After reviewing your PetInsuranceFinder quotes, choose the site of the most appropriate insurance provider and complete your purchase online with a credit card to lock in your rate and receive your new insurance policy.
+After reviewing your PetInsuranceFinder quotes, choose the site of the most appropriate provider and complete your purchase online with a credit card to lock in your rate and receive your new insurance policy.
 90% of companies will provide insurance for at least one year.

 When Is the Best Time to Buy Dog Insurance?

 Many vets recommend insuring your dogs when they're young and healthy.
 Puppies can get insurance from most companies as soon as they turn 8 weeks old.
-This is also the period when you'll be able to get the cheapest and best dog insurance price.
+This is also the period when you'll be able to get the cheapest and best price.

 If your dog is no longer a puppy, you can still get insurance.
 Even many senior dogs can still sign up.
 However, the best time to buy pet insurance for puppies and dogs is before you need it.
 That's because dog insurance is designed to help cover the cost of future health problems.
-Pre-existing illnesses and injuries won't be covered by any insurance provider.
+Pre-existing illnesses and injuries won't be covered by any provider.
 So the sooner you enroll in coverage the more likely future illnesses and injuries will be covered.